HDTian/RFQT/README.md

 ![Q-tree1024_1](https://user-images.githubusercontent.com/127906571/225363783-32754381-27a3-45aa-9591-c2ea56bfd89b.jpg)
 Let `dat` be the standard data, simply  running `GetTree(dat)` to build a tree.
 It will return a dataset containing all individual information necessary for further analysis.
 ## Build RFQT
 One may need build RFQT to reduce variance of any estimator based on a single Q tree.
 RFQT is a multiple-fitting of Q tree with bootstrap data.
-The function `BootstrapTreeFitting` helps to bootstrap samples and return a list containing neccessary results, including testing/OOB individual effect preditons and VI measurements for the present bootstrap.
+The function `BootstrapTreeFitting` or `BootstrapTreeFitting_real` helps to bootstrap samples and return a list containing neccessary results, including testing/OOB individual effect preditons and VI measurements for the present bootstrap.
 To run RFQT, one need bootstrap many times and this may be time-consuming.
 One is suggested to use parallel computation like